ClownsharkBatwing/RES4LYF/README.md

 # PREVIOUS WORKFLOWS
 **THE FOLLOWING WORKFLOWS ARE FOR A PREVIOUS VERSION OF THE NODE.**
 These will still work!
-They will, however, need slight modification as the layout of the nodes has been changed slightly.
-To replicate their behavior precisely, add to the new extra_options box in ClownsharKSampler: truncate_conditioning=true
+You will, however, need to manually delete and recreate the sampler and guide nodes and input the settings as they appear in the screenshots.
+The layout of the nodes has been changed slightly.
+To replicate their behavior precisely, add to the new extra_options box in ClownsharKSampler: truncate_conditioning=true (if that setting was used in the screenshot for the node).

 ![image](https://github.com/user-attachments/assets/a55ec484-1339-45a2-bcc4-76934f4648d4)